-Zara Double Breasted Coat, $89.90, available at Zara.
+Zara Checked Double-breasted Coat, $129.00, available at Zara.

 Is there anything as cool than a patent coat?
 Equal parts The Matrix, Blade Runner, and punk, there's something rebellious and futuristic about a high-shine piece.
 While we invested last year when the hype began, this season has seen shapes evolve: Teatum Jones' navy number was a trench coat hybrid, Au Jour Le Jour went all-out glamour with textured trimmings, and Sonia Rykiel's brown version featured over-the-top pockets.
 Whether you stick with black or go down a red, blue, or cranberry route, make it slick.

 Marques'Almeida Shearling and Crinkled Patent-leather Coat,

 Ah, the trench coat.
 A mainstay of Audrey Hepburn, Cary Grant, and Humphrey Bogart, this classic jacket is a perennial transition piece.
 Pair it with an umbrella and you have one of the most British looks going, but this season, the trench got a contemporary refresh.
 While fall '17 runways bought us navy versions at APC, denim at Adam Selman, and leather at Lacoste, you don't have to be experimental with fabrics and colors to make the coat relevant.
 Wear it in classic camels, tans, and sands, but style it with fresh white sneakers, wide-legged trousers, and statement earrings.
 We'll be living in ours until the frost properly bites.